Big East Conference: Return of UConn

 In June 2019, various news outlets reported that UConn would soon leave the AAC for the Big East, pending a decision on the future of the school's football program.
 Many news stories described UConn as "rejoining" the Big East, because UConn was a founding member of the original Big East, but remained with the football-playing members when the conference reorganized as the AAC in 2013.
 By 2018 however, UConn had seen a dramatic decline in athletic department revenues.
 Mutual interest between UConn and the new Big East had been reported by several sources starting in 2016.

 On June 24, 2019, the Big East formally approved an invitation for UConn to join the conference.
 The UConn Board of Trustees accepted the invitation two days later, thus reuniting UConn with several of the schools against whom it competed for 34 years in the old Big East.
 UConn and the AAC reached a buyout agreement the following month, clearing the way for UConn to become a member of the Big East on July 1, 2020.
 At the time the buyout agreement was reported, UConn announced that its football team would become an FBS independent upon its arrival in the Big East, leaving Temple as the only AAC member in the northeast.
 UConn's men's & women's hockey teams remain a member of the Hockey East Association.
 In 2020, Old Dominion's women's lacrosse left the Big East for the AAC, essentially swapping places with UConn, so both conferences maintained the six members required for an automatic bid.

+Associate Member Changes

+On November 16, 2022, the Big East announced that The University of Akron would join as an associate member in men's soccer for the 2023-24 season, following the suspension of the Mid-American Conference men's soccer league.

+On November 10, 2025, Quinnipiac University announced that it would depart the Big East in field hockey for the Northeast Conference following the 2025-26 season.